aleksander-haugas/airbotz/README.md

 ---

+## Escalation Logic

+* If an IP repeatedly hits the threshold, **temporary bans are automatically promoted to permanent**.
+* Permanent bans are never overwritten by temporary bans.

+---

 ## 🧩 PF Integration

 To ensure proper packet capture on `pflog0`, make sure you have rules with the `log` keyword enabled in `/etc/pf.conf`: